-5 G-1a(3) Post-Closure Care
+G-1a(3) Post-Closure Care 5

-- 6 The post-closure care period will begin after completion of the first panel closure and will - 7 continue for 30 years after final facility closure.
-The post-closure care period may be shortened - 8 or lengthened at the discretion of the regulatory agency based on evidence that human health - and the environment are being protected or that they are at risk.
-During the post-closure period, - the WIPP shall be maintained in a manner that complies with the environmental performance - standards in 20.4.1.500 NMAC (incorporating 40 CFR §264.601).
-Post-closure activities are - described in Permit Attachment H.
+- The post-closure care period will begin after completion of the first panel closure and will 6 - continue for 30 years after final facility closure.
+The post-closure care period may be shortened 7 - or lengthened at the discretion of the regulatory agency based on evidence that human health 8 - and the environment are being protected or that they are at risk.
+During the post-closure period. - the WIPP shall be maintained in a manner that complies with the environmental performance 10 - standards in 20.4.1.500 NMAC (incorporating 40 CFR §264.601).
+Post-closure activities are 11 - described in Permit Attachment H. 12

-13 G-1b Requirements
+G-1b Requirements 13

-- The Permit specifies a sequential process for the closure of individual HWMUs at the WIPP. - 15 Each underground HWDU shall will undergo panel closure when waste emplacement in that - panel is complete.
-Following waste emplacement in each underground HWDU, construction- - side ventilation shall will-be terminated and waste-disposal-side ventilation shall will be - established in the next underground HWDU to be used, and the underground HWDU containing - the waste shall will be closed.
-The Permittees shall will notify the NMED of the closure of each of - the underground HWDUs as they are sequentially filled on a HWDU-by-HWDU basis.
-The - 21 HWMUs in the WHB and in the parking area will be closed as part of final facility closure of the - 22 WIPP facility. - The Permittees shallwill notify the Secretary of the NMED in writing at least 60 days prior to the - date on which closure activities are scheduled to begin.
+- The Permit specifies a sequential process for the closure of individual HWMUs at the WIPP.
+14 - Each underground HWDU will undergo panel closure when waste emplacement in that panel is 15 - complete.
+Following waste emplacement in each underground HWDU, construction-side 16 - ventilation will be terminated and waste-disposal-side ventilation will be established in the next 17 - underground HWDU to be used, and the underground HWDU containing the waste will be 18 - closed.
+The Permittees will notify the NMED of the closure of each of the underground HWDUs 19 - as they are sequentially filled on a HWDU-by-HWDU basis.
+The HWMUs in the WHB and in the 20 - parking area will be closed as part of final facility closure of the WIPP facility.
+21 - The Permittees will notify the Secretary of the NMED in writing at least 60 days prior to the date 22 - on which closure activities are scheduled to begin.
+23

-25 G-1c Maximum Waste Inventory
+G-1c Maximum Waste Inventory 24

-- The WIPP will receive no more than 6.2 million ft3 (175,564 m3) of TRU mixed waste, which may - include up to 250,000 ft3 (7,079 m3) of remote-handled (RH) TRU mixed waste.
-Excavations are - 28 mined as permitted when needed during operations to maintain a reserve of disposal areas.
-The - amount of waste placed in each room is limited by structural and physical considerations of - equipment and design.
-Waste volumes include waste received from off-site generator locations - as well as derived waste from disposal and decontamination operations.
-The maximum volume - of TRU mixed waste in a disposal panel is established in Permit Part 4, Table 4.1.1.
-For closure - planning purposes, a maximum achievable volume of 685,100 ft3 (19,400 m3) of TRU mixed - waste per panel is used.
-This equates to 662,150 ft3 (18,750 m3) of contact-handled (CH) TRU - mixed waste and 22,950 ft3 (650 m3) of RH TRU mixed waste per panel. - The maximum extent of operations during the term of this permit is expected to be Panels 1 - through 10A8 as shown on Figure G-1, the WHB Container Storage Unit, and the Parking Area - Container Storage Unit.
-Note that panels 9 and 10 are scheduled for excavation only under this - 39 permit.
-If other waste management units are permitted during the Disposal Phase, this Closure - Plan shall will be revised to include the additional waste management units.
-At any given time - during disposal operations, it is possible that multiple rooms may be receiving TRU mixed waste - for disposal at the same time.
-Underground HWDUs in which disposal has been completed (i.e.,
+- The WIPP will receive no more than 6.2 million ft3 (175,564 m3) of TRU mixed waste, which may 25 include up to 250,000 ft3 (7,079 m3) of remote-handled (RH) TRU mixed waste.
+Excavations are - 26 mined as permitted when needed during operations to maintain a reserve of disposal areas.
+The 27 - amount of waste placed in each room is limited by structural and physical considerations of 28 equipment and design.
+Waste volumes include waste received from off-site generator locations - 29 as well as derived waste from disposal and decontamination operations.
+The maximum volume 30 - of TRU mixed waste in a disposal panel is established in Permit Part 4, Table 4.1.1.
+For closure 31 - planning purposes, a maximum achievable volume of 685,100 ft3 (19,400 m3) of TRU mixed 32 - waste per panel is used.
+This equates to 662,150 ft3 (18,750 m3) of contact-handled (CH) TRU 33 - mixed waste and 22,950 ft3 (650 m3) of RH TRU mixed waste per panel.
+34 - The maximum extent of operations during the term of this permit is expected to be Panels 1 35 - through 108 as shown on Figure G-1, the WHB Container Storage Unit, and the Parking Area 36 - Container Storage Unit.
+Note that panels 9 and 10 are not authorized for waste 37 - emplacementscheduled for excavation only under this permit.
+If other waste management units 38 - are permitted during the Disposal Phase, this Closure Plan will be revised to include the 39 - additional waste management units.
+At any given time during disposal operations, it is possible 40 - that multiple rooms may be receiving TRU mixed waste for disposal at the same time.
+41